dqops/dqo/docs/checks/column/nulls/nulls-percent-change-30-days.md

 # nulls percent change 30 days data quality checks

-A column-level check that ensures that the null percent in a monitored column has changed by a fixed rate since the last readout from the last month.
+Detects relative increases or decreases in the percentage of null values since the last month (30 days ago).
+ Measures the percentage of null values for each day.
+ Raises a data quality issue when the change in the percentage of null values is above *max_percent* of the previous percentage.

 ___